Law Career Guide: Salary and Degree Info

 According to the data pooled by the US News, the national average annual tuition and other fees at a private law school are $49,095.
 This data is taken from the 2018-2019 academic year.
 This rate is $8,400 higher when compared to the average annual out-of-state tuition for public law schools.
 Whereas, when compared to the in-state tuition and fees, private law schools cost $21,500 more.

-This data is overwhelming, yes, but this is the reality of venturing into Law school.
+This data is overwhelming, but this is the reality of venturing into law school.
 It is wise that you begin researching and comparing law schools.
 You will learn that tuition may vary from one law school to another.

 When choosing what school to enroll in, you must consider the passing rate or performance of their Law graduates in the last three years.
 External factors such as starting salaries, employment rate, and the current job statistics in the legal profession are things to consider as well.

-What should I prepare for Law School to get a Law Degree?
+How should I prepare for Law school to get a Law degree?

 When choosing a law school, you must consider everything.
 Keep in mind the specific field of study you want to specialize in as well as the career prospects in that field.
 Most importantly, consider your desire and eagerness to finish the degree because Law school is tough.